Universal subdiffusive behavior at band edges from transfer matrix exceptional points

-The existence of the antilinear symmetry guarantees that every transfer matrix has (a) a $S$-symmetric regime where eigenvalues are real, and eigenvectors are simultaneous eigenvectors of $S$, (b) a $S$-symmetry broken regime where the eigenvalues are complex conjugate pairs and eigenvectors are not simultaneous eigenvectors of $S$.
+The existence of the pseudo-Hermiticity guarantees that every transfer matrix has (a) a $S$-symmetric regime where eigenvalues are real, and eigenvectors are simultaneous eigenvectors of $S$, (b) a $S$-symmetry broken regime where the eigenvalues are complex conjugate pairs and eigenvectors are not simultaneous eigenvectors of $S$.
 The transition between these two regimes occur via the EP.
-The correspondence between $\mathbf{T}^{(\ell)}(\varepsilon)$ and $\mathbf{H}_{\rm PT}$ tells us that the EP occurs at $\varepsilon-\varepsilon_{\ell}=2$, and is therefore different for each site.
-So, instead, it is meaningful to consider the EPs of the transfer matrix of a unit cell $\mathbf{T}_{q}(\varepsilon)$.
+In the following, we consider the EPs of the transfer matrix of a unit cell $\mathbf{T}_{q}(\varepsilon)$.

 {\it Band edges as EPs of transfer matrix of unit cell ---} The band edges of the system correspond to $k=0,\pm\pi$.
 So, from Eq.\eqref{band_condition}, we see that the band edges $\varepsilon= \varepsilon_b$ of the system can be obtained via solution of